 The primary variables requiring climate-standard continuity as defined by GCOS are ground temperature and active layer thickness.
 In addition, permafrost fraction and zone are secondary parameters, but of high interest to users.
-At product level 4, annual averages of ground temperature and annual maxima of thaw depth (active layer thickness) will be provided at 1km spatial resolution during Permafrost\cci.
-The output products address the main user requirements [RD-1], including those expressed by the Permafrost\cci climate research group (CRG).
-All datasets will be provided in NetCDF format, with subsets for the two major permafrost domains in subsets in America and Eurasia.
+At product level 4, annual averages of ground temperature and annual maxima of thaw depth (active layer thickness) will be provided at 1km spatial resolution during Permafrost_cci.
+The output products address the main user requirements [RD-1], including those expressed by the Permafrost_cci climate research group (CRG).
+All datasets will be provided in NetCDF format.